-I am Instructor (Research Faculty) at Massachusetts General Hospital (MGH), Harvard Medical School and Massachusetts Institute of Technology (MIT).
+I am an Assistant Professor at Massachusetts General Hospital (MGH), Harvard Medical School and Harvard–MIT Program in Health Sciences and Technology (HST).
 I have developed novel signal processing methods for understanding neural underpinnings of autism.
 My papers like; Khan et al, BRAIN, 2015 and Khan et al, PNAS, 2013 sheds new light on functional connectivity in autism.
 The neurophysiological metrics presented in these papers, can be used to blindly identify individuals with ASD with high accuracy and correlate with severity of autism.

 During my happy hours I contribute to MEG/EEG processing packages (MNE1/Brainstrom2).
 The tools that we developed are routinely used in MEG/EEG research and have led to several high impact publications.